-Scholastic’s biennial survey of parents of children under 17 revealed that 47% of parents were unaware of the summer slide but for those that were familiar with it made significant effort to prevent it.
+Unfortunately, summer does often come with academic losses known as the summer slide, or the perishable nature of learning and achievement.
+Kids lose an estimated month of learning each summer due to the extended break in practicing academic skills.
+Scholastic’s biennial survey of parents of children under 17 revealed that 47 percent of parents were unaware of the summer slide, but those who were familiar with it made significant efforts to prevent it.

-- The Faucet Theory: Sociologists Entwisle, Alexander, and Olson’s hypothesize that the summer slide is caused by the slowdown of learning that occurs during the school break.
-Throughout the school year, the “learning and resource faucet” is turned on high for all students and then turned off or at least considerably slowed down during the summer.
-This is what leads to the summer slide and especially affects students from lower socioeconomic backgrounds who have very limited access to learning resources outside of the classroom and school environments.
+The Faucet Theory: Sociologists Entwisle, Alexander, and Olson hypothesize that the summer slide is caused by the slowdown of learning that occurs during the school break.
+Throughout the school year, the “learning and resource faucet” is turned on high for all students and then completely turned off (or at least considerably slowed down) during the summer.
+This is what leads to the summer slide and especially.
+Unfortunately, it especially affects students from lower socioeconomic backgrounds who have very limited access to learning resources outside of the classroom and school environments.

-- Greater Academic Dips Occur in Math Than in Reading: reading activities tend to be much more built into a family’s fabric of life than math.
-As such kids are more likely to forget everything, they learned in math during the school year than in reading.
-It is not that they forget concepts, kids retain the general idea of what that have learned but usually don’t retain the associated procedure or steps.
+Greater Academic Dips Occur in Math Than in Reading: Reading activities tend to be much more built into a family’s fabric of life than math.
+As such, kids are more likely to forget what they learned in math during the school year than in reading.
+It is not that they forget concepts; kids retain the general idea of what they have learned but usually don’t retain the associated procedure or steps.

 Preventing the Summer Reading Slide

-Keep things simple but somewhat structured.
-Keep your daughter learning all summer long!
+Keep things simple but somewhat structured to keep your daughter learning all summer long!